Your assistant in dermatology practice

 YOUR ASSISTANT IN DERMATOLOGY PRACTICE

 The practice of dermatology is exciting and multifaceted but also very intense.
 Whether you are a young dermatologist or a seasoned expert, none of us knows everything by heart.
 Our task is so complex that everyone tends to forget something from time to time.
 In particular, when confronted with less common skin diseases, we need tailored tools to help us with difficult clinical work.

-For this reason, a team from the University of Zürich (Switzerland) started developing DermaCompass in 2014.
+For this reason, we started developing DermaCompass in 2014.
 It is an assistance system and textbook with a supporting role in daily clinical activity.
 It helps not to forget anything about differential diagnosis, clarifications and therapy.

 Complex search queries

 The database system in DermaCompass intelligently processes each search, leading to the clinically most relevant result.